Matsuricon/project-orion/README.md

 # What is this?

-This repository houses the Matsuricon Operations front end.
+This repository houses the Matsuricon Operations front end and convention experience portal.

 # What is Matsuricon?